JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 following command:

 >Note - You can change the final folder name if you wish.
-However, make sure to update the `wsjtx-git.txt` if you do.
+However, make sure to update the `default.txt` file if you do.

 ```
 # Checkout WSJT-X